-The FG5 begins observations when the user selects Process | Go in the "g" program..
+The FG5 begins observations when the realtime data program, OLIVIA, is executed.
 Consult the FG5 Software Manual for instructions on operating the program.
 The software manual also includes information about software features, gravity corrections, output displays, and input/output file descriptions, as well as data analysis and trouble shooting.

-3.2.1.SYSTEM CONTROLLER
+3.2.1.SYSTEM CONTROLLER SETUP